zopefoundation/zopetoolkit/docs/process/maintaining-software.rst

   zope.component/tags/3.4.0b1
   zope.component/tags/3.4.1
   ...
-  zope.component/trunk/
+  zope.component/master/
   ...

 To summarize:

-* The top-level name of the directory is the project's name.
-This is the name of the Python distribution ("egg").
+* The Github project name is the project's name.
+This is also the name of the Python distribution.
 If it contains just one package, the dotted name of the package should be used for the project name, e.g. ``zope.component``, ``z3c.form``.
 The same is true for Zope 2 "products", e.g. ``Products.Five`` (note that not